 - Dr. Shi leads projects evaluating and validating surrogate endpoints for oncology clinical trials through collaborations between academic and industry institutions, and supporting Food and Drug Administration and European Medicines Agency qualification applications.

 Significance to patient care

 The research conducted by Dr. Shi contributes to an increased understanding of tumor genetics and patient factors that make disease more or less aggressive, and provides innovations in conducting oncology clinical trials.
-When successful, the clinical trials that Dr. Shi participates in directly result in new treatment options for patients with cancer.
+When successful, the clinical trials that Dr. Shi participates in directly contribute to new treatment options for patients with cancer.

 - Lead consulting statistician, Gastrointestinal Cancer Program, Mayo Clinic Cancer Center, 2016-present

 - Lead statistician, Gastrointestinal Committee, Statistics and Data Center, Alliance for Clinical Trials in Oncology, 2016-present